mbrycke/mbrycke.github.io/_posts/2024-03-23-latexnmermaid.md

 mermaid: true # Needed for mermaid, don't include by default since make rendering a bit slower
 ---
 ## Jekyll, KaTeX and Mermaid
-Using jekyll and markdown you can render LaTeX mathematical expressions and UML diagrams using KaTeX and Mermaid.
+Using jekyll and markdown you can render LaTeX mathematical expressions and UML diagrams/flow charts using KaTeX and Mermaid.

 ## KaTeX
 You can render LaTeX mathematical expressions using KaTeX: